 Categories: Academic-related Staff

-Applications are invited for appointment as Post-doctoral Fellow in Understanding Symptom Evolution and Mental Illness in Youth in the Department of Psychiatry (Ref.: 501840), to commence as soon as possible for one year, with the possibility of renewal.
+Applications are invited for appointment as Post-doctoral Fellow in Understanding Symptom Evolution and Mental Illness in Youth in the Department of Psychiatry (Ref.: 504030), to commence as soon as possible for two years, with the possibility of renewal.

 Applicants should possess a doctoral degree by research (Ph.D. or equivalent) in psychiatry, psychology, neuroscience, social work, social sciences, nursing, statistics, public health, or a relevant discipline.
 They should have excellent organisational, communication and analytical skills.
 They should demonstrate the ability to perform quantitative research and statistical analysis, conduct psychiatric interviews, and manage large-scale database.
 Proficiency in at least one statistical software package (e.g. SPSS, Stata, SAS, R, Mplus) is required.